openspace42/aenigma/README.md

 The only supported distros are **Ubuntu 18 [bionic beaver]** and **Debian 9 [stretch]**.

-Any distro NOT based on Debian / Ubuntu will currently never work because our framework is entirely and fundamentally designed to work with these distros only.
-In the future this will change.
+Any distro NOT based on Debian / Ubuntu will NOT currently work because - at the moment - our framework is entirely and fundamentally designed to work with these distros only.
+In the future this will change with the new nodejs core.

 aenigma is only intended to be installed on **brand new fresh machines** with absolutely no previously installed services, as it makes changes to system and widely used package / services settings [such as SSH, UFW, NGINX, Postfix, etc...] which are absolutely aenigma-specific and could render either the existing services or the aenigma installation itself non-functional.